Skip to main content

 Playing Kafka was developed by Charles Games.

-Playing Kafka has received very positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its story.
+Playing Kafka has received overwhelmingly positive reviews from players.
+Most players liked Playing Kafka for its gameplay but disliked it for its story.

 Playing Kafka is a single player game.

-Similar games include Metamorphosis, Elsinore, Ken Follett's The Pillars of the Earth, The Crown of Leaves, The Bookwalker: Thief of Tales and others.
+Similar games include Metamorphosis, Ken Follett's The Pillars of the Earth, The Crown of Leaves, Dagon, My name is You and it's the only unusual thing in my life and others.